 How to read it Longer bars indicate more frequent mentions in public discussions.

-What it suggests here Highest discussion volume in this category right now (rank #1).
+What it suggests here One of the most discussed in this category (rank #2).

 What this shows How quickly discussion interest is changing, and whether that change is accelerating or slowing down.